WebRTC-Projects-Unina/AlphabetSoupGame/README.md

 ## 📄 License

 This project does not use any specific license.
-Although, requirements are explicit in package.json.
+Although, requirements are explicit in package.json and package-lock.json.